 More specifically, the exchange’s structures do not fit into the Securities and Futures Ordinance valuation requirements, audit, or custodian groupings.
 However, the alternative to a ban means Tong and his team will need to find a regulatory solution that will require cooperation from the crypto exchanges to come up with an amicable solution.

-On top of this, he pointed out that there are no frameworks set the agendas of other countries to follow suit.
+On top of this, he pointed out that there are no frameworks such as luckycat777.
+Without these regulations set the agendas of other countries to follow suit.
 Therefore, the solution is to find a regulatory standard that takes a similar approach used to regulate other trading venues, while still ensuring that investors are fully protected.

 Hearing this news will have lifted the spirits of Hong Kong-based crypto exchanges because Tong comes across as positively optimistic, despite the undoubtedly difficult road ahead.